Tests and diagnosisBy Mayo Clinic Staff

 Your doctor may conduct many tests to diagnose trigeminal neuralgia and determine underlying causes for your condition, including:

 - A neurological examination.
 Touching and examining parts of your face can help your doctor determine exactly where the pain is occurring and — if you appear to have trigeminal neuralgia — which branches of the trigeminal nerve may be affected.
-Your doctor also may conduct reflex tests to determine if your symptoms are caused by a compressed nerve, or if another condition is causing your symptoms.
+Reflex tests also can help your doctor determine if your symptoms are caused by a compressed nerve or another condition.

 - Magnetic resonance imaging (MRI).
 Your doctor may order an MRI scan of your head to determine if multiple sclerosis or a tumor is causing trigeminal neuralgia.
-Sometimes your doctor may inject a dye into a blood vessel to view the arteries and veins and highlight blood flow (magnetic resonance angiogram).
+In some cases, your doctor may inject a dye into a blood vessel to view the arteries and veins and highlight blood flow (magnetic resonance angiogram).

 Your facial pain may be caused by many different conditions, so an accurate diagnosis is important.
 Your doctor may order additional tests to rule out other conditions.